elastic/kibana/docs/settings-gen/readme.md

      - [Optional] (asciidoc in quotes) - The description content that appears below the group title.
      - [Optional] (asciidoc in quotes) - Paragraph 2
      - [Optional] (asciidoc in quotes) - Paragraph 3
+    example: |
+      These lines are interpreted as literal strings.
-    example: Any complex Asciidoc such as tables, lists, code examples, etc.
+      Include any complex Asciidoc such as tables, lists, code examples, etc.
+      Note that comments marked by # are ignored

     settings:
       - setting: [Required] (string) - Setting name, e.g. xpack.encryptedSavedObjects.encryptionKey